andrewchambers/bundle/README.md

 ## Is this worth a library?

 Maybe not, I just found myself using sync.WaitGroup a lot, and this just wraps up how I use it.
+Let me know in the issues if this has been done before, or in a better way.

 # Use cases